auth0/docs/nodejs-tutorial.md

 ##Before you start

 1. We assume you have node.js installed and you are familiar with it.
-2. We also assume you have a [connection](https://app.auth0.com/#/connections) named "MyNewConnection".
+2. We also assume you have a [connection](https://app.auth0.com/#/connections) named "my_new_connection".
 If you don't have one, this [tutorial](createconnection) shows how to create one.

 ##Integrating Auth0 with a Node app